MND Australia

 • installing ramps and rails

-• changing bathrooms so that they are easier to move around in
+• changing bathrooms so they are easier to move around in